yogsototh/krambook/content/00_Introduction.md

 One of this project is [Kramdown]().
 There is many other project that expanded the abilities of Markdown.

-But I believe not any of these project is scalable because the power of these language is _stricly_ inferior to the power of the TeX language.
+But I believe not any of these project is scalable because the power of these language is _stricly_ inferior to the power of the %tex_ language.
-In fact TeX is Turing complete -- considering we have the ability to make many compilations until reaching a fixed point.
+In fact %tex_ is Turing complete -- considering we have the ability to make many compilations until reaching a fixed point.

-How can %latex be Turing complete?
+How can %latex_ be Turing complete?
 Simply with the power of provided by _macros_.
 In %latex you can declare macros like this: